The Missing Cross to Purity

 no one comes out of the wisdom below,

-but by Christ who is the wisdom of God, which is from above.
+except by Christ who is the wisdom of God, which is from above.

-So is he the door and the way to God Almighty.
+So he is the door and the way to God Almighty.

 And so, they having erred from Christ, the way,

-and fall out about their ways one with another, enmity being among them.
+and fall out about their ways with one another, enmity being among them.

 Now Christ is the way, which the unclean cannot walk in,